 The Flash 18 also works great for bike commuting or climbing and packs down to about the size of a softball.
 This small size makes it easy to bring on longer backpacking trips or travels as a separate daypack.
 In this scenario, it can be used as a stuff sack inside a larger pack, and then removed to use as a summit pack when needed.
 If you don't plan on using it this way, then perhaps you should consider if this feature is worth the loss of comfort and ease of use.

 Ease of Use

-A 13-inch laptop will fit into this pack, however the pack itself does not provide much protection to any devices.
-While it is hydration compatible, a 3-liter bladder takes up a ton of space in the small bag, and once the bag is loaded, the inside smaller mesh pocket is hard to access.
+A 14-inch laptop will fit into this pack.
+However, the bag does not provide much protection for any device, other than a thin foam pad.
+While it is hydration compatible, a three-liter bladder takes up most of the space in the small bag.

 The Flash 18 is the least expensive of the packs reviewed, but also the least durable for rigorous backcountry conditions.
-We find it to provide the most value for the dollar.
-Not only is this pack super versatile and light weight, it is backed by the REI 100% satisfaction guarantee.
-Coming in at just under $40, the Flash 18 is our pick for the Best Buy award winner.
+We find that it provides the excellent value for the dollar.
+Not only is this pack super versatile and lightweight, but it is also backed by the REI 100% satisfaction guarantee.

 For the weight and price, this specialized and compact pack deserves your attention.
 The super simple design is ultralight and very inexpensive.
 Other packs are more durable and supportive of heavy loads, but for smaller missions and for tucking into the corner of your bigger bag, the Flash 18 is unique.